khayyamsaleem/quiplash-clone/CONTRIBUTING.md

 A task is considered "done" when it has been completed by the assignee and a team member has had a chance to review it.

-- when it is completed by the asignee
+- when it is completed by the assignee
 -

 ## Work Flow Type

 Trunk Based Workflow

+## Standup Schedule
+- Tuesday: 5:30PM (in person)
+- Wednesday: 5:00PM (remote)
+- Thursday: 6:00PM (in person)
+- Sunday: 8:00PM (remote)